apparentorder/reweb/doc/app/wordpress-setup.md

   - Enter the correct name ("wpdemo")
   - enable the "Alias" toggle (top right corner)
   - In "Route traffic to", select "Alias to API Gateway API", select region and the domain name from before
-  - "Evaluate target health" to off (XXX depends on site usage?)
   - ...
 "Create records"

 # Drumroll!